driverfury/flappy/README.md

 ![skyscraper.png](docs/img/skyscraper.png)

-I save a ton of KBs.
+I saved a ton of KBs.

 Then I created a tool to "build the assets": `tools/build_addets.py`.